You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 If the landlord intends to change the use of the property (and has obtained any necessary planning permission) he/she must state the change of use in writing, along with the notice of termination.
 You must also be told that if the dwelling becomes available for re-letting within 6 months and you have given the landlord your contact details, he/she must offer you a tenancy.
 This requirement does not apply if your tenancy is being ended due to a breach of your obligations, overcrowding, or the property being sold.

-If your landlord evicts you for a specific reason and subsequently does not carry out the intention (e.g. to live there him/herself) you can report him/her to the Private Residential Tenancies Board (PRTB).
-The PRTB will investigate your claim and take further action as appropriate.
+If your landlord ends your tenancy for a specific purpose and subsequently does not carry out the intention stated, you can report him/her to the Private Residential Tenancies Board (PRTB), which will investigate your claim and take further action as appropriate.

 The length of notice required depends on the length of your tenancy, as below: